rxng8/ShopeeKaggle/README.md

 * Install the prerequisite library:
   ```
   pip install -r requirements.txt
+  # or
+  conda env create -f environment.yml
   ```
+I recommend you use conda virtual environment and use the conda command instead of pip

 # Run the project
 Go to [`notebook.py`](./notebook.py) to evaluate each cell.